DesignBold/joomla-designit-extension/README.md

 DesignBold a button allow designing image on Joomla, written completely in Javascript.

-For more information, check out the [proposal repo](https://github.com/designboldgit/joomla-designit-extension).
+For more information, check out the [proposal repo](https://github.com/DesignBold/joomla-designit-extension).

 ## Overview

-Designit Magento extension by DesignBold is built to edit images right when you see them.
+DesignBold Magento extension by DesignBold is built to edit images right when you see them.
 The design tools from DesignBold include all the options that you probably would need: Text, Filters, Crops, Grids, etc. The designed image is server-based rendered and saved into your library.
 It can be integrated into TinyMCE editor.

 ## Install

-1 Clone or download zip file from https://github.com/designboldgit/magento-designit-extension.git.
+1 Clone or download zip file from `https://github.com/DesignBold/joomla-designit-extension.git`.

-2 Unzip file and move the DesignBold folder into magento folder name/app/code/.
+2 Access your joomla admin and click `Extensions\Manage\Install`, it's similer `assets/images/step-1.jpg` then choose `pkg_designbold.zip` just downloaded

-3 Run php bin/magento setup:upgrade command to register extension.
+3 After install success, let access `Extensions\Manage\Manage`, see `assets/images/step-3.jpg` acctive Editor - DesignBold.
+Finish you will see inside editor on toobar an button designit. see `assets/images/step-4.jpg`.